api7/lua-resty-radixtree/README.md

 This project depends on [lua-resty-ipmatcher](https://github.com/iresty/lua-resty-ipmatcher).

-This project has been working in projects microservices API gateway [Apache APISIX](https://github.com/apache/incubator-apisix).
+This project has been working in microservices API gateway [Apache APISIX](https://github.com/apache/incubator-apisix).

 The project is open sourced by Shenzhen [ZhiLiu](https://www.iresty.com/) Technology Company.
 In addition to this open source version, our company also provides a more powerful and performing commercial version, and provides technical support.
 If you are interested in our commercial version, please contact us. email: [yuansheng@iresty.com](yuansheng@iresty.com) .